freered/About/README.md

     Port support
 are just a few I quickly can summarize by heart.

+# Realistic?
+Is is realistic some of these goals will be realized?
+Perhaps it is not.
+Perhaps none of them will be completed here.
+It depends on the number of developers helping and on the level of cooperation reached.
+Having a place on neutral ground makes it possible to work together beyond what is possible using our own repositories and forks.
+The solutions that come up here may also be not like anything the official Red team envisions and will eventually create.
+Whatever the result, there will certainly be valuable lessons to be learned.
+As there will be a lot of documentation on various computing subjects collected and made available, together with all the development done on the topics, I think it will be an experience that deepens the knowledge you may already have and that alone could be worth it.

 # Hostile Fork??
 Certainly not!
 Competing at most.
 The subjects listed above also are not competing directly with the plans of the official Red development team that develops the `real` thing.